milostomic/implementation-guides/netverify/netverify-web-v4-migration.md

 ## Request body
-With this version of the Netverify web client, we have begun the process of improving consistency across all of our APIs.
+With this version of the Netverify Web client, we have begun the process of improving consistency across all of our APIs.
 This will be done gradually, to make the transition as smooth as possible for our existing customers.

 Some of the **initiate** API request fields have been retained, but have new names.
 Some previously mandatory fields are now optional, and some optional fields are now mandatory.
 We have also deprecated some fields and added a few new ones.
 Our changes are described below.